Raymond Alphonse Lucker: Retirement and legacy

-On November 17, 2000, Pope John Paul II accepted Lucker's resignation as bishop of New Ulm after he was diagnosed with malignant melanoma.
+On November 17, 2000, Pope John Paul II accepted Lucker's resignation as bishop of New Ulm after he was diagnosed with melanoma.
 Raymond Lucker died at Our Lady of Good Counsel Home in St. Paul on September 18, 2001, at age 74.
 He is buried at New Ulm Catholic Cemetery.

 Viewpoints

 Ordination of women and birth control

 Lucker expressed his support of birth control and the ordination of women.
 On the particular issue of women's ordination, he once remarked, "Basically, the Church's argument against the ordination of women—which has been taught for at least 800 years—is that women are inferior.
 But we don't believe that women are inferior anymore.
 There is a lack of argumentation for the teaching.
 And the argumentation is weak."

 Clerical celibacy

 Lucker also opposed clerical celibacy, supporting the ordination of married men to help alleviate the worldwide shortage of priests.